tapioco71/gemtp/docs/c-general.rst

 mode is REAL*8.
 This is a concern of the program developers only, not of any normal interest to the user.
 Reference 13 summarizes the entire process.

+Other machine differences affect the user in only a minor way, and he may not even initialy be aware of them.
+For example, computer word length dictates certain precision or other numerical requirements on the input data.
+Control Data with its big 60-bit word is more tolerant of a wide disparity of input data than is Univac with its 36-bit word, for example.
+Here we are talking about limits which exist for all EMTP users, but which vary in severity or value according to the computer installation being considered.
+Relevant comments about such considerations will be found in the user instructions, where appropriate.
+The user should always be aware of the computer word length used in his EMTP translation, needless to say.

+Finally, certain EMTP operations are totally different for different installations, at least in outward appearance, as far the user is concerned.
+For example, computers of different manufacture (IBM, CDC, Univac, SEL, etc.) will require completely different job control cards, in general.
+There are the instructions by means of which one pleads with the installations operating system, asking for the EMTP, manipulating his data input files and the program output.
+Such job control language (JCL) may even vary among different installations of the same manufacturer, due to local preferences or costraints which are placed on the mode of operation.
+If in doubt as to what to employ, the use should always contact his resident EMTP expert for the last word.
+Yet as a general guide, the following "system" instructions as to EMTP setup are typical, for the different computer system indicated.
+Refer to Section 1.5a onward --- that section applicable to the computer system of interest.